-schedule_update_function(function)
+schedule_update_function (function)

-Schedule a function to be called every time the clock advances unschedule_update_function (function) Unschedule a function scheduled by schedule_update_function
+Schedule a function to be called every time the clock advances unschedule_update_function (function)

 Then function will be called a lot, so it shouldn't be very expensive.

 Only a weak reference is made to the function, so the caller should ensure another reference to it is retained as long as it should be called.